-While waiting for the Certificate of Eligibility veterans should continue with the college's policies and procedures in order to enroll and be certified for payment.
-Veterans apply online to Moreno Valley, Norco and Riverside City College and complete any required assessment testing and online orientation.
-Veterans may also be eligible for other financial aid and are encouraged to submit the FAFSA (Free Application for Federal Student Aid) online at www.fafsa.ed.gov.
+While waiting for the Certificate of Eligibility veterans should continue with the College's policies and procedures in order to enroll and be certified for payment.
+Veterans apply online to Norco College and complete any required assessment testing and online orientation.
+Veterans may also be eligible for other financial aid and are encouraged to submit the FAFSA (Free Application for Federal Student Aid) online at www.fafsa.gov.